AlexeyMatveev686/office-js-api/Slide/ApiMaster/Methods/GetLayoutsCount.md

 ## Example

-This example gets a number of layout objects and insert it itno the presentation.
+This example gets a number of layout objects and insert it into the presentation.

 ```javascript
 builder.CreateFile("pptx");